 After all course work has been completed and the thesis has been approved by the student's major professor, the thesis is submitted to the other members of the advisory committee at least two weeks before the thesis defense date.
 The thesis defense consists of a public presentation by the student followed by a final oral examination conducted by the student's advisory committee.
 The Graduate School requires two weeks' notice of the defense exam; therefore, the student will contact the Graduate Program Administrator prior to scheduling the defense.
-All members of the advisory committee major professor, must vote on whether the student passed the defense and record their votes.
+All members of the advisory committee must be present at the defense.
+The advisory committee members, including the major professor, must vote on whether the student passed the defense and record their votes.
 These results are recorded and submitted to the Graduate School on the Approval Form, provided by the Graduate Program Administrator prior to the scheduled defense.
 To pass the thesis defense, no more than one of the advisory committee members' votes can be fail.